-This is my second time to write a post about my favorite anime films of all time.
-As life as we know it, I, myself keep on watching anime films whenever I have time and I seriously discovered more precious gems out there.
-My biggest discovery this year isn’t really a big secret as it became a smash-hit not only in Japan but also projected to take the world by storm.
-I am talking about Makoto Shinkai’s latest film “Your Name.” which breaks record in Japan’s movie history and currently standing as the highest earning Japanese films of all time passing Studio Ghibli’s critically acclaimed films: Princess Mononoke, Ponyo, Howl’s Moving Castle, and Spirited Away.
+This is my second time writing a post about my favorite anime films of all time.
+As for life as we know it, I, myself keep on watching anime films whenever I have time and I seriously discovered more precious gems out there.
+My biggest discovery this year isn’t really a big secret as it became a smash hit not only in Japan but also projected to take the world by storm.
+I am talking about Makoto Shinkai’s latest film “Your Name.” which breaks record in Japan’s movie history and currently standing as the highest-earning Japanese film of all time passing Studio Ghibli’s critically acclaimed films: Princess Mononoke, Ponyo, Howl’s Moving Castle, and Spirited Away.

-Makoto Shinkai’s smash-hit that broke film’s record in Japan and China.
-That girl and boy body-swap plot was seriously fun but above everything else, it’s vivid and fantastic animation together with amazing soundtracks are the biggest asset of this film.
+Makoto Shinkai’s smash hit broke film records in Japan and China.
+That girl and boy body-swap anime plot were seriously fun but above everything else, its vivid and fantastic animation together with amazing soundtracks are the biggest asset of this film.
 Although the romance story was very cliché, it will surely catch your attention in a heartbeat with all those feels and mesmerizing visuals.

 Children Who Chase Lost Voices

 Another vivid film from Makoto Shinkai, Children Who Chase Lost Voices which is also known as Journey to Agartha is an astonishing film that resembled those feels from a Studio Ghibli film.
 It is one of the anime films that really gave me too many feelings and made me cry an ocean of tears.
 It was a fun and exciting ride watching this film as the characters embark on a journey in order to bring those dead people that they value the most back to life.
 It was a story about the struggle of losing someone and how to cope with such loss.